Twitter video to Markdown notes

 Markdown + Notion export

-Start a transcript
+Start a note

-Paste a public X/Twitter video URL
+Paste a public X/Twitter or YouTube video URL

 Move social video into your knowledge base

 Useful X videos often end up stuck in bookmarks, likes, or screenshots.
-A Markdown export turns the clip into a portable note with the source URL, summary, metadata, and transcript.
+A Markdown export turns the clip into a portable note with the source URL, summary, metadata, tags, why-saved context, and transcript.
 That makes it easier to file the clip beside the rest of your research instead of hunting for the original post later.

 Obsidian and Markdown-friendly by default